About the Grant

-Does this mean that the university will automatically pay for all of my captioning needs?
+Does this mean that the University will fund all of my captioning needs?

-What criteria are used in determining who will receive funds for captioning?
+What criteria are used to determine who will receive funds for captioning?

-For proactive captioning requests a number of factors will be considered.
+Requests to meet the needs of a student with a disability are usually approved.
+For proactive captioning requests, a number of factors will be considered:

-- How integral is this video to completing a particular course of study
+- How integral is the video to completing a particular course of study?

-- How many semesters will this content be re-used
+- For how many semesters will this content be used?

-The application process is fairly simple, so faculty are encouraged to apply even if they feel they might not be a top candidate for receiving these funds.
+The application process is simple, so faculty are encouraged to apply even if they feel their content may not be a strong candidate for receiving funding.

-Creating captions is a two step process: creating a transcript and synchronizing the transcript with the video.
+Creating captions is a two step process: creating a transcript, and synchronizing the transcript with the video.
 Both processes can be outsourced to a third party.
 See our Choosing a Captioning Company Guide for recommendations.
-Our Captioning Grant Convenience Contract provides pricing options.
+Our Captioning Grant Convenience Contract provides pricing information.

 Will NC State place the captioning order for me?

-The exception to this is if you are using a system like Mediasite for classroom capture and processing the captions in a timely manner is of the essence in order to meet the needs of a student identified by Disability Services as needing the accommodation of captioning.
-In this case arrangements will be made with the appropriate unit on campus for placing the orders.
+The exception to this is if you are using a system like Mediasite and processing the captions in a timely manner is of the essence in order to meet the needs of a student identified by the Disability Resource Office.
+In this case, arrangements will be made with the appropriate unit on campus for placing the orders.

-All other questions can be sent to email@example.com.
+We’re glad you’re interested in the grant!
+All other questions should be directed to firstname.lastname@example.org.